tliron/rust-compris/README.md

 and use Compris to handle the representation.
 It will allow you and your users to select from several formats at runtime.

+See [here](CPS.md) for a full descripton of CPS.

 Compris is pronounced "com-PREE".
-It comes from CompositePrimitiveSchema, or ComPriS for short.

-See [here](CPS.md) for a full descripton of CPS.
+The name comes from shortering CompositePrimitiveSchema to ComPriS.

 Get started with the [API documentation](https://docs.rs/compris/latest/compris/) and the [examples](crates/library/examples/).